Consumer Expenditure Surveys Methods Symposium and Microdata Users’ Workshop, July 12–15, 2016

 The session concluded with Arcenis Rojas explaining the need to balance confidentiality concerns of respondents with usefulness of the data to researchers.
 Because U.S. law (Title 13) requires confidentiality of response, information that might potentially identify specific respondents must be removed from the data before they are released publicly.
 Some identifiers are direct, such as names and addresses.
 Others are not direct, such as extremely high expenditures, or even make and model of automobile(s) owned.

 Arcenis Rojas explained methods to address these concerns.
 The first method, called “topcoding,” uses reported values for income or expenditures that exceed a certain threshold, called the “critical value.”
 These values are replaced by an average of all values exceeding this threshold and then “flagged” as topcoded (or “bottom-coded,” in the case of large income losses).5 He also explained recoding, in which data are either made less precise (e.g., if the owned automobile was produced in 1999, the year is replaced with the decade of manufacture, i.e., “1990s”) or changed in another way (state of residence is changed from Delaware to New Jersey) to preserve both comparability and confidentiality.
 He next explained suppression, in which reported values are removed from the dataset.
 In some cases, only specific information is suppressed on a record (e.g., details of a specialized mortgage).
-In other cases, the entire record is removed (e.g., report of a purchase of an airplane).6 Finally, he talked about methods to eliminate “reverse engineering,” a process through which the user could deduce protected information from other information provided in the publicly available files.7
+In other cases, the entire record is removed (e.g., report of a purchase of an airplane).7

 Following a break, researchers not affiliated with the CE program and who have used the microdata for a variety of purposes then concluded the morning presentations.
 Nestor Rodriguez, the first speaker, described how CE data are used in an annual USDA report that estimates the cost of raising a child from birth through age 17.
 Dr. Li Miao, the second presenter, described work in its preliminary stages of exploring expenditures for travel (e.g., vacation) for single people compared with families.
 Of particular interest is that Dr. Miao and her coauthors are first-time users of the CE data and are working in consultation with a CE staff member (Geoffrey Paulin).